0xmigi/versatile-wallet-connection/README.md

 ### step 1: bare minimum NFT minting site

 At this point in your project you hopefully have an existing smart contract/set of smart contracts you either forked from somewhere or built yourself (congrats), and a frontend of some kind built with React.
 For mine what i have is the most basic possible setup you would need to create and mint an NFT collection.
-Below is my ‘lilbrydgNFTs’ smart contracts which will allow 10,000 NFT to be minted from it for 0.08 ETH each
+Below is my ‘lilNFTs’ smart contracts which will allow 10,000 NFT to be minted from it for 0.08 ETH each

 ```solidity
 // SPDX-License-Identifier: MIT